rundeckpro/training-service-oriented/README.md

 Each of the VMs uses a set of provinsiong scripts.
 The first server, "b2d", uses three scripts:

-* install-jenkins.sh: Installs the jenkins RPM and starts the service.
+* install-jenkins.sh: Installs jenkins via yum and starts the service.
-* install-rundeck.sh: Installs the rundeck RPMs and starts the service.
+* install-rundeck.sh: Installs rundeck via yum and starts the service.
-* add-project.sh: Creates a working project.
+* add-project.sh: Creates the working project called "simple" with a set of jobs and nodes.

 While on the app1 and app2 VMs, the following script is used:

 * install-tomcats.sh: Installs two tomcat instances on each host.
-Also installs the rundeck-admin module to create the resource model nodes.
+Uses the rundeck-admin module to create nodes for the resource model in the "simple" project.

 ## TODO